Fenced Frame

 1. If element is not an iframe element or a fencedframe element, then return an empty policy directive.

 Modify [HTML]'s attempt to populate the history entry’s document algorithm.
-Add a step before the step inside the queued task starting with "If failure is true, then:" that reads:
+Add the following conditions to step 6.4 (Otherwise, if any of the following are true:) that say:

-Note: If this algorithm returns "Blocked", the pre-existing Document in the fencedframe does not stick around; an error page will be loaded.
+Note: If any of these algorithms returns "Blocked", the pre-existing Document in the fencedframe does not stick around; an error page will be loaded.

-Create a new algorithm called should navigation response to navigation request be blocked by Permissions Policy? in [HTML].
+Should navigation response to navigation request be blocked by Permissions Policy?

 Given a navigation params (navigationParams), this algorithm returns "Blocked" or "Allowed":